LdB-ECM/Docs_and_Images/Documentation/COMPILING AARCH64 CODE.md

 # COMPILING AARCH64 CODE

 You can compile on both Windows or linux the makefile should be compatible to either.
->I don't use linux but the usual error on linux is the trivial case of upper/lowercase in a filename which linux is sensitive with but windows will ignore.
+>I don't use linux much but the usual error I do on linux is the trivial case of upper/lowercase in a filename.
+Linux is sensitive to that but windows is not.

-So the first thing you will need is the right version of compiler which for Baremetal AARCH64 is ends in our target detail ARCH64-ELF.
+So the first thing you will need is the right version of compiler which for Baremetal AARCH64 ends in our target detail name of ARCH64-ELF.
 That detail comes from this site

 []: https://www.linaro.org/downloads/